European shares soar as China adds steam to ECB-led rally

 "All export-oriented sectors that suffered in August and September such as luxury and big industrial will certainly benefit from the Chinese rate cut," said Consultinvest fund manager Enrico Vaccari.

-Germany's DAX closed its strongest week since end 2011 with a gain on Friday of 2.8 percent, helped by a rise in carmakers such as Daimler and BMW.
+Germany's DAX was set to close its strongest week since end 2011 with a gain of more than 3 percent, helped by a rise in carmakers such as Daimler and BMW.

 "The DAX is a big runner today, as it typically performs well on euro weakness," said Hance Markets analyst Richard Perry.